freevariable/Fulgance/README.md

 #### Layout
 - routes will support both on-track signals and electronic signals (only on-track for now) for trains separation
 - Routes are located in (Fulgence folder)/(routeName)/
+- The global parameters such as gauge, electrification, imperial or metric units... are located in (routeName)/routeConfig.txt.
+Only units must be set for now.
 - Routes are made of segments located in (routeName)/segments/(segmentName)/.
 For example: ParisLine1/segments/WestboundMain/ for the default route
 - A segment is a set of contiguous blocks where each block is under control of a signal
 - Blocks are not explicitely delimited or managed in Fulgence.
 In fact, signals define blocks.